Insect Repellents - Topic Overview

 different kinds of insect repellents.
 Some work better than others.
 DEET

-about the use of insect repellents, talk with your doctor.
+about the use of insect repellents, or if you are pregnant or nursing, talk with your doctor.

 Products that work the best